Sign Up for the newsletter...

 A Sem ena Werq (Wax and Gold) Open Dialogue

-An Impact Trust Open Dialogue with Laura Affers (WIEGO) and Dr Laila Iskander
+An Impact Trust Open Dialogue with Laura Affers (WIEGO), Dr Laila Iskander and Professor Naila Kabeer moderated by Jo Swinson, Partners for a New Economy

 The G20’s inequality emergency report counts the wealth gap.
 It does not count the recognition gap.
 More than 60% of the world’s workers earn their living in conditions of informality – not because they have chosen to stand outside the system, but because laws and institutions were never designed to see them.
 All labour law assumes a formal employer-employee relationship.
 When that relationship does not exist, the architecture of worker protection simply falls away.